githubEdit

 Enumerate Exchange Version

-We can use following commands to retreive the Exchange build number and correlate it with the release dates:
+We can use following commands to retreive the Exchange build number and correlate it with the release datesarrow-up-right:

 User Enumeration (GAL)